 Company underperformance is often a cause for considering company restructuring in China.
 This can occur in any business field and it has to do both with the sector in which the company operates (if it is a less profitable, seasonal business) and with management mistakes that took place at one point during the company’s existence.
 Downsizing the company can be a solution.
 This option includes transferring staff to other positions and reducing staff.
 This second option must be considered in terms of the employment law in China which prohibits employers from firing their personnel under certain grounds or more than 10% of the workforce without announcing the Labour Bureau.

 When a company needs to cut down staff members it is advisable to know both the rights of the employer and the employee.
 One of our Chinese lawyers can provide you with complete legal counseling for this matter.
+They can also offer you comprehensive information on how to conclude a divorce.
+Expat spouses can divorce in China regardless of where they got married.
+In most circumstances, a unique judicial procedure is followed.
+A foreign couple who wishes to get a divorce in China must fulfill a few fundamental prerequisites.
+If you are interested to learn about those requirements, you can get in touch with our Chinese attorneys.

 Tax and creditor issue in corporate restructuring in China